Amjad-Toama/Advanced-Programming-in-Java/Four in a Row/README.md

 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.
 Refer to the [contributing guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to the JavaFX community for their valuable resources and support.

 🎮 Ready to Connect Four?
 Enjoy the game!

----

-Feel free to customize this description to better fit your project and its unique features.
-Add any additional information that you think would be relevant or engaging for potential contributors and users.